 Below are the Current Research Assistants in the Alcohol Research Lab!

-Taylor Seilheimer– Sophomore, Biomedical Sciences
+Taylor Seilheimer– Lab Manager Junior, Biomedical Sciences

-Aya Balan– Junior, Biomedical Sciences
+Aya Balan– Senior, Biomedical Sciences

 “Not only am I able to gain insight into the human brain and how alcohol affects the human body and the various experiences that people encounter by being under its influence, but working at this lab has also allowed me to meet several wonderful undergraduate and graduate students that share my passion of attempting to understand the complicated organ that we call the brain.”